How you can support NCSAM

 …all year round:

 - Review your organization’s computer security policies and make sure they are up to date.
-Make sure your operating system, Web browser and security software are current.
+Make sure you are Keeping a Clean Machine and have the latest operating system, software, web browsers, apps and anti-virus protection.